Tywary/IA-Upload/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If you do not wish to use the python file just download the built version in the releases section and run the standalone exe.
+If you do not wish to use the python file just <a href="https://github.com/Tywary/IA-Upload/blob/main/dist/InternetArchiveUploader.exe">download</a> the built version in the releases section and run the standalone exe.

 ### Prerequisites